sheblair/testimonials-grid-section/README.md

 6. got stuck again because there was all this extra white space after my grid items and I couldn't figure out where it was coming from. spent a long time on Stack Overflow and Google trying to figure this out.
 7. finally had my eureka/facepalm moment when I realized that in my mobile CSS, the width of the grid items was set to 87%.
 I changed this to 100% and voila, the grid items slid nicely into place--no more extra white space!

+*PART TWO*
+- So I thought I had my layout all setup but then I realized there was an odd space between my first and second testimonial blocks that was causing a shift.
+It took me **ages** to figure out what was causing this, because I assumed it had something to do with how I'd set up my grid initially.
+I confirmed, by looking at a few other solution codes, that in fact my grid was set up properly.
+So then it just became a task of scanning through my CSS, line by line, trying to figure out what innocent-seeming thing was causing this weird break in the layout.
+It ended up being a width property set to 90% on my class for styling all my testimonial blocks.
+I had the width set to 90%, probably way back from when I started the project using Flexbox instead of grid, and once I unchecked the box in DevTools the layout break disappeared!
+Hallelujah.
+- Then I had to set about creating an appropriate layout for my tablet styles, because even though that's not part of the challenge description, it bothers me to build a responsive site that doesn't have a nice and unique layout for tablet screen sizes.
+- After building a nice tablet layout, I realized that now my tablet styles were breaking my desktop layout, so I went into the desktop styles and added some more CSS to fix those issues.
+- And with that, my project was finally complete!!!
+- Oh - I also added a box-shadow to the testimonials, which made it look more like the design, and I also added a top margin on the desktop layout so that it wouldn't sit flush to the top of the screen, because I think it looks nicer that way.
+On phone and tablet sizes, I don't mind the content aligning flush with the top, but for some reason it doesn't work on desktop.
+And that's it!

 ### Built with

 - Semantic HTML5 markup